Statistics for Anticyclotomic Iwasawa Invariants of Elliptic Curves: Background and Preliminaries

 Next, set $J_v(E/\Kinf)$ to be the direct limit where $L$ ranges over all number fields contained in $\Kinf$.
 Taking direct limits, the \emph{$p$-primary Selmer group over $\Kinf$} is defined as follows

 Note that $J_v(E/\Kinf)$ is a $\Lambda$-module and the map above is a map of $\Lambda$-modules.
 A $\Lambda$-module $M$ is said to be cofinitely generated (resp. cotorsion) if its Pontryagin dual $M^{\vee}:=\Hom_{\Z_p}\left(M, \Q_p/\Z_p\right)$ is finitely generated (resp. torsion) as a $\Lambda$-module.
-A standard application of Nakayama's lemma shows that $\Selp$ is cofinitely generated, but need \emph{not} always be cotorsion.
+A standard application of Nakayama's lemma shows that $\Selp$ is cofinitely generated; however, the Selmer group need \emph{not} always be cotorsion.
 The property of being $\Lambda$-cotorsion holds if some additional hypotheses are satisfied, which are discussed in \S\ref{section: fixed E varying p}.

 Let $M$ be a cofinitely generated $\Lambda$-module.
 We introduce the Iwasawa invariants associated to $M$.
 By the \emph{Structure Theorem for $\Lambda$-modules} (see \cite[Theorem 13.12]{washington1997}), $M^{\vee}$ is pseudo-isomorphic to a finite direct sum of cyclic $\Lambda$-modules, i.e., there is a map of $\Lambda$-modules